This post may contain affiliate links.

 When Should You Use Squalane?

 Although Squalane is considered an oil, it doesn’t really feel like one.
-It’s very lightweight.
+It’s very lightweight and doesn’t feel greasy or oily.
+This is important when determining when to use squalane oil in your skincare routine.
 Because it’s considered an oil, you want to treat it like any other facial oil.
 That means you should use it after any serums or essences.
 Squalane oil can be used on top of or mixed in with your moisturizer, just depending on personal preference.

 What Is Hyaluronic Acid